 The Lamu Port Southern Sudan-Ethiopia Transport (LAPSSET) Corridor project is a US\$35 billion transport and infrastructure project in Kenya that, when complete, will be the country's second transport corridor.
 The components of the LAPSSET Corridor project are a port, crude oil pipeline (from Southern Sudan and Ethiopia to the Kenyan coast), road network, railway lines, three airports, three resort cities and water and power supply.
 The aim of the project is to cut over-dependence on Kenya's main port of Mombasa as well as open up Kenya's largely under-developed northern frontier.
 The HGF dam project is part of the LAPSSET Corridor project and falls under the authority of the LAPSSET Corridor Development Authority.
 The LAPSSET Corridor Development Authority is the main executive institution of the HGF dam project and is responsible for the actual implementation of the LAPSSET corridor.
-The LAPSSET Corridor Development Authority is not directly affected by the HGF dam project since the LAPSSET Corridor project is likely to proceed, also without the construction of the HGF dam.
+The LAPSSET Corridor Development Authority is a key stakeholder and has a high degree of influence.
+But the LAPSSET Corridor Development Authority is not directly affected by the HGF dam project since the LAPSSET Corridor project is likely to proceed, also without the construction of the HGF dam.